gis

 Generating Requests

 The GIS supports HTTP-GET and HTTP-POST requests.
-The detailed keys, values and descriptions are provided by the documentatin on the GIS Web page.
-The Web site is provided by the GIS server on port 20001 by default.
-To view the Web site, start the SeisComP messaging and gis:
+The detailed keys, values and descriptions are provided by the documentation on the webpage created by the GIS server itself.
+The website is provided by the GIS server on port 20001 by default.
+To view the website, start the SeisComP messaging and gis:

 seiscomp start scmaster